What is the Zelle Facebook Marketplace Scam?

 Zelle, a popular peer-to-peer money transfer service, has become one of the go-to payment methods on Facebook Marketplace, thanks to an instant transaction system.
 Unfortunately, these transactions are also irreversible, making them perfect for various scams.

 Zelle doesn’t offer a protection plan for transactions authorized by the account owner.
 Even if they recognize you’ve been persuaded or tricked into authorizing a payment, it’s unlikely you’ll get your money back.
-There are several ways in which scammers have been taking advantage of this fact.
+So, it’s best to be cautious.
+But how do you spot Facebook Marketplace or Zelle scams?